 - New Jersey COVID-19 Dashboard – new cases, confirmed cases, deaths, hospitalizations, school outbreaks by county

-- Click here for information about the Camden County Vaccination Center.
+- Click here for the Camden County COVID-19 Health Hub.

 COVID-19 Testing Sites

 Click here to search for testing sites.

 Understanding that COVID-19 may impact certain areas of the state differently, the New Jersey Department of Health provides information on COVID-19 transmission at the regional level, characterizing risk as low (green), moderate (yellow), high (orange), and very high (red).
 Camden County is in the Southwest region which also includes Burlington, Gloucester and Salem counties.
 Regional risk levels are posted online every Thursday on the NJDOH CDS COVID-19 website.